liamSully43/DiscoverDrink/README.md

  - DB with drinks & bars

 ## Known Issues
-Unable to get a bearer token from Oracle to make API calls to the database
+Unable to get a bearer token from Oracle to make API calls to the database - also tried connecting it to MongoDB but the MongoDB PHP extension doesn't want to work.

 ## Notes
 Setup the database with Oracle, added minimal items just for testing & setup api endpoints with slugs to use for searching.
 Although the OAuth client settings doesn't want to provide a token to use to get the bearer token.